alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 ![alt text](plan.png)

-Note: You can use Aiven's free trial to setup the whole stack on this tutorial
+Note: You can use Aiven's free trial to set up the whole stack on this tutorial

 c.
-Dowload and store these three credentials files from Connectino Information (Overwiew tab)
+Download and store these three credentials files from 'Connection Information' (Overview tab)

 d.
 Navigate to the topics menu and add a new topic named 'image-scans'